VadymSachenko/TechWriteIt/docs/docusaurus/features/install-mermaid.md

 *[Mermaid](https://mermaid.js.org/intro/)* is a JavaScript-based tool that lets you create diagrams and flowcharts using simple text-based syntax.
 It's widely used for visualizing complex processes, data flows, and system architectures directly in your documentation.

-This document should shows how to install and configure Mermaid in your Docusaurus project.
+This document shows how to install and configure Mermaid in your Docusaurus project.

 ## Install Mermaid